-Psychiatry is the branch of medicine focused on the diagnosis, treatment and prevention of mental, emotional and behavioral disorders.
+Psychiatry is the medical specialty recognized by the American Board of Medical Specialties (ABMS) with expertise in the diagnosis, treatment, and prevention of mental, emotional, and behavioral disorders.

 Psychiatrists use a variety of treatments, like psychosocial interventions, medications, psychotherapies and other interventions, depending on the needs of each individual patient.